Daigo Furukawa

-Daigo Furukawa (古川 大悟, Furukawa Daigo) is a Japanese football player who currently plays for FC Osaka.
+Daigo Furukawa (古川 大悟, Furukawa Daigo) is a Japanese football player who currently plays for Oita Trinita.

 Career

 JEF United

 After 5 years in the youth team, Daigo Furukawa was promoted to professional J2 League club JEF United Chiba on 25 February 2017, as a Class 2 player.
 He made his league debut against Oita Trinita on 1 July 2017.
 On 4 November 2017, he was promoted to the first team.

 Loan to Veertien Mie

 On 19 August 2019, Furukawa was loaned to the JFL club Veertien Mie.

 Iwaki

 Furukawa joined the JFL Club Iwaki FC in 2021.
 Furukawa helped his club to J3 league promotion for the first time in the teams' history.
 He was selected to the JFL's Best Eleven the following year.
 One year later, he helped his club to J2 league promotion after defeating Kagoshima United 3–0 on 5 November 2022, as well as J3 Champions for the first time in history.